js/tmux-sendit.nvim/README.md

 # tmux-sendit.nvim

-send selected buffer contents or file paths to another tmux pane.
+Send selected buffer contents or file paths to another tmux pane without leaving neovim.

-after executing a command, a picker is presented where a target tmux pane can be selected. the content is then inserted into that pane as if you typed it.
+Select code or a file path, pick a target pane, and the content is inserted as if you typed it.
+Useful for feeding code snippets, file references, or context to a CLI tool running in another pane - like sending selections to a claude code session without constantly switching between tmux panes.

 ## requirements